StudioEtrange/docker-volume-bindfs/README.md

 This project is based on vieux/docker-volume-sshfs.
 With this plugin you're able to mount a given path and remap its owner and group.

+The plugin is based on bindfs usage to mount folders. https://bindfs.org/

 ## About this fork